Chai Hong (actor)

-Chai Hong (often billed as Charlie from the Orient) was a Korea-born actor and comedian who appeared in a string of Hollywood comedies during the silent era.
+Chai Hong (often billed as Charlie from the Orient) was a Korean-born actor and comedian who appeared in a string of Hollywood comedies during the silent era.
 He was often referred to as "the Chinese Charlie Chaplin".

 Biography

 Chai Hong was born in 1885 and subsequently raised by his grandmother, according to information he gave "Screenland" columnist Ogden Lawrence.
 He eventually immigrated to Hawaii and later to Los Angeles.
 After working as a bellboy at the Hotel Alexandria, he broke into Hollywood after being scouted by L-KO.
 He appeared in more than 20 films between 1918 and 1922; According to author Thomas Reeder, Hong was working as Lew Cody's valet and houseman mid-1925.
 Researcher Jesse Brisson feels pretty positive he later went by the name "Chester Hong," moved to New York City, and worked as a cook.

 A WWII draft reg. card for Chester Hong states he was born 26 Nov 1885 in "Yang Sang" [Yangsan?], Korea (WWI DRC gives "nearest relative" as [U or J].
 S. Lea of Yangsan, "Corea" [sic]").
 Unemployed.
 Stats: 5'0", 130, brown eyes, black hair, dark complexion, "Limps - uses cane."